Adama Diakhite: College career

 In 2017, Diakhite started playing played collegiate basketball in the Philippines for Diliman College.
 He transferred to the University of the East Red Warriors in 2018.
 He averaged 17.6 points and 13.7 rebounds per game in his first season with UE.

 Professional career

 In December 2021, Diakhite was announced as a new member of the Senegalese champions DUC Dakar.
 On 5 March, Diakhite made his professional debut in the Basketball Africa League (BAL) by scoring 17 points in a loss against SLAC.
 On 11 March, he scored a career-high 30 points along with 11 rebounds and 2 blocks to power his team past REG.
 Over five games, he averaged a team-high 16.4 points and 6.2 rebounds per game for DUC.

 On 28 October 2022, DUC won the Senegalese Cup, with Diakhite being honoured as Final MVP after scoring 18 points in the final.

+In November, Diakhite left Sengeal for France to play for Cergy-Pontoise of the third-level NM1.

+Diakhite played for Burundian side Urunani during the playoffs of the Burundian Basketball Championship.

+In April 2023, Diakhite joined AS Douanes for the playoffs of the 2023 BAL season.
+He helped the Douanes reach the final, the first in club history.

+In November 2023, he joined Al-Gharafa of the Qatari Basketball League (QBL).